ArnaudPoletto/cs-498-urban-light-movement-analysis/README.md

 ## Introduction

-This GitHub repository is dedicated to the research project "Daylight Dynamics: A New Approach to Analysing Luminous Variability".
-It provides a centralised platform for accessing all materials related to our study on the temporal dynamics of natural light and its implications in daylighting and built environments.
+This GitHub repository is dedicated to the master semester project 'Daylight Variability and Scene Dynamics: Analyzing Lighting and Motion Dynamics in Urban Scenes.'
+It serves as a centralized platform for accessing all project-related materials, offering a comprehensive exploration of two distinct yet interconnected aspects: the temporal dynamics of natural light and the intricate motion patterns within urban environments.

+The research delves into the ever-changing lighting conditions in urban areas, providing insights into daylight variability.
+Simultaneously, we investigate the dynamic motion patterns that shape urban scenes.
+Within this repository, you'll find a rich collection of research materials, datasets, code, and project findings, providing an invaluable resource for the study of these dual aspects of urban scenes.

 ## Repository Contents